Deeptig9138/Cloud_Intrusion_Detection_System/README.md

-In any and all cases to discuss about the project, changes in the project : www.linkedin.com/in/deepti-gupta-775736289
+In cases of discussion and changes, contact : www.linkedin.com/in/deepti-gupta-775736289

 # Cloud Intrusion Detection System
 Overview: